 Trekking Encounters operated a Charity Trek to the Mount Everest Base Camp.
 However, they were only able to reach up to Tengboche due to bad weather which kept them stuck for some days in Kathmandu.
 There were seven VIPs (Visually Impaired Persons) in the team namely Drew, Eddie, Fiona, Jacky, Jen, Natalie, Dean and seven UK guides Amanda, Bob, Derek, Diana, June, Linda and Rhona.
 The team also supported Bright Land School in Kathmandu with some stationery and books.

 Above all, we send our very special thanks to Dean and Rhona who supported the school financially to build up some funds for scholarships.
 Trekking Encounters aims to find more opportunities in building up scholarship funds for the remote and underprivileged children of Nepal including the girls from indigenous casts.
+Hence, we are truly happy to take the responsibility on social welfare issues and contribute together at the corporate level.

 To read more about the training and trek, and see more photos, please check out the official website – Trekking Nepal – 2010